Holy Family University: Academics

 In January 2011, a doctoral program was introduced for those pursuing a Doctor of Education in Educational Leadership and Professional Studies.

-Residence life

-There are three housing options: St. Joseph's Hall, Garden Residence, and the Stevenson Lane Residence.
+This was followed by a Doctor of Nursing Practice in 2017, and a Doctor of Psychology was introduced in 2019.

 Athletics

-Holy Family University has 14 varsity sports teams, nine women's and five men's teams.
-Their nickname is the Tigers and their colors are blue and white.
-Sandra Michael has been the Assistant Vice President of Athletics since 1985.
-She oversees the University's 14 NCAA Division II sports.
-The teams at HFU compete in the Central Atlantic Collegiate Conference (CACC) which is composed of 14 colleges and universities located in Connecticut, Delaware, New Jersey, New York, and Pennsylvania.
-The CACC finished third nationally among Division II conferences.
+Holy Family University has 18 varsity sports teams; 10 women's, seven men's and one coed (Esports).
+Its nickname is the Tigers and their colors are blue and white.

+HFU is a member of NCAA Division II and the Central Atlantic Collegiate Conference (CACC), which is composed of 13 colleges and universities located in Connecticut, Delaware, New Jersey, New York and Pennsylvania.
+The women's flag football team plays in the NCAA Division III Atlantic East Conference.

-The women's teams are basketball, cross-country running, track and field, lacrosse, soccer, softball, tennis, and volleyball.
-The women's basketball team are nine time CACC Champions, winning the crown in 2000, 2001, 2002, 2005, 2007, 2008, 2012, 2013, and 2015.
-They've appeared in the NCAA Tournament 11 times, including from 2004 to 2013 and in 2015.
+Holy Family's women's teams are basketball, cross-country running, flag football, lacrosse, soccer, softball, indoor and outdoor track & field and volleyball.
+The HFU women have won a total of 22 CACC Championships, with women's basketball winning eight and women's soccer winning seven.
+Women's lacrosse (three) and volleyball (two) have also captured multiple championships.

-Holy Family University men's teams consist of basketball, cross country, soccer, and track and field (indoor and outdoor).
-In the 2015–16 season, the men's basketball team finished with a 23–5 record, including a 17-2 conference record, to secure the number one seed in the CACC Tournament.
+Holy Family's men's teams consist of baseball, basketball, cross country, lacrosse, soccer, and indoor and outdoor track & field.
+The men's basketball team won the CACC Championship in 2015–16.